One of many beautiful poinsettias at the US Botanic Garden

 These are just a very few of the many interesting and beautiful flowering herbs to be found at the National Library of Medicine Herb Garden.
 The garden is maintained by the Montgomery County Master Gardeners and the Potomac Chapter of the Herb Society of America.
 For more information on the garden and how to get there, click here for the website.

-Memorial Day weekend is a big weekend for gardeners, as evidenced by the long lines of cars queued up outside area garden stores.
-Nurseries are teeming with brilliantly colored bedding plants, perennials in full bloom, and a seemingly endless selection of deep green foliage plants, flowering shrubs and ornamental trees.
+Memorial Day weekend is a big weekend for gardeners.
+Nurseries are teeming with bright-colored annuals, perennials in full bloom, and a seemingly endless selection of flowering plants, shrubs and trees.
 It’s enough to make even the most experienced of gardeners a little bit crazed.
 Continue reading →

 In Japanese, bonsai translates roughly as ‘tray planting,’ but over the centuries the term has come to mean so much more.
 Today, bonsai and its Chinese predecessor penjing represent the highest forms of horticultural art.
 And happily, one of the best collections in North America of these amazing miniature trees and landscapes is located right here in Washington, D.C.
 It’s called the National Bonsai & Penjing Museum.
 Continue reading →